rbms-bsc/DCRMR/_pages/Series/Series.md

 >Title of series.
 Title of subseries

-<a name="8.01.2.3">8.01.2.3</a> If there are parallel series titles, transcribe each subseries after the series title to which it relates.
+<a name="8.01.2.3">8.01.2.3</a> If there are [Parallel titles of series](/DCRMR/series/Parallel-title-of-series/), transcribe each subseries after the series title to which it relates.

 > Title of series.
 Title of subseries = Parallel title of series.
 Parallel title of subseries

 <a name="8.01.2.4">8.01.2.4</a> Transcribe [Other title information of series](/DCRMR/series/Other-title-information-of-series/) following the [Title of series](https://bsc.rbms.info/DCRMR/series/Title-of-series/).
-If there are parallel series titles, transcribe the other title information after the series title to which it relates.
+If there are [Parallel titles of series](/DCRMR/series/Parallel-title-of-series/), transcribe the other title information after the series title to which it relates.

 >Title of series : other title information of series = Parallel title of series